urin/dtail/README.md

 ## Description

 `dtail` is a simple bash script to watch file modification in directories using [inotify\-tools](//github.com/rvoicilas/inotify-tools/wiki) and `tail -f`.
+You can watch any file that are newly created in a directory.

 `dtail` watches all files and directories specified by user and traps events CREATE, MODIFY and DELETE.